Home - Bookapy Book Preview

 She looked daggers at her husband, but said nothing further.
 Doctor Strong came into the waiting room and asked to speak privately with me, and I invited Father Nicholas to join us, as Clarissa, who was my usual support, wasn't available.
 We went to a consultation room and sat down.

 "Elizaveta is suffering from inflammatory cardiomyopathy," Doctor Strong said.
 "As I'm sure you remember, the cause and mechanism aren't well understood, but it's often a result of a viral infection.
-Doctor Getty believes that's the most likely cause, as she hasn't had any of the other risk factors -- radiation exposure, heavy metal exposure, or a history of heart disease.
+Doctor Getty believes that's the most likely cause, as Elizaveta doesn't have any of the other risk factors -- radiation exposure, heavy metal exposure, or a history of heart disease.

 "Her blood shows increased C-reactive protein and an erythrocyte sedimentation rate consistent with viral inflammatory cardiomyopathy.
 The only way to be sure is a biopsy, which we will do if you sign the necessary forms.
 Other than that, we'll use supportive therapy with digoxin, and see if we can keep her stabilized."